juntylpro1/secure-enterprise/enterprise-tutorial.md

 1. Enter `Web` as the name of the account.
 1. If you want to assign a different user as the account owner, enter their IBMid in the **Owner** field.
 The account owner has full access to manage the account.
 1. Select **Marketing** as the parent of this account.
 1. Turn on **Enterprise-managed IAM** to centrally manage access and security settings in the new account.
-For more information, see [Creating secure accounts in an enterprise](/docs/secure-enterprise?topic=secure-enterprise-enterprise-iam-settings-tutorial).
+For more information, see [Customizing IAM settings for an enterprise](/docs/secure-enterprise?topic=secure-enterprise-enterprise-iam-settings-tutorial).
 1. Click **Create**.

 After you create the account, the account owner can log in to the account to invite other users and manage their access.